-If someone offered you the opportunity to buy your business, would you want it?
-To decide, you would first evaluate if it was a good investment.
-The business would need to run without taking all your time.
-It would need to be profitable, with positive cash flow and recurring revenue that comes from scalable solutions, instead of services.
-The business would be a leader in a clearly defined market.
+The first thing you would do is evaluate if it’s a good investment.
+You’d find out if the business can run without taking all your time, which means a strong team is in place.
+You would make sure it’s profitable, with positive cash flow.
+It would be worth much more to you if the business model was based on recurring revenue that comes from scalable solutions instead of services.
+You would also confirm if the business is a leader in a clearly defined market.
 A business like this would be one you would love to own!

 Unfortunately, for many entrepreneurs, that’s not the way your business runs now.

 Instead of each client explaining their business to you, you find a niche you understand very well and then show them how your solution solves their problems.
-Your team trains the client, rather than the client training you.
-Your company builds an asset, rather than just generating revenue.
+Your team trains the client rather than the client training you.
+Your company builds an asset rather than just generating revenue.

 Here’s the secret: make your business so valuable you would want to buy it.

-The first thing to understand is that if your business can’t run without you, chances are you are exhausted and stressed.
-A buyer will not pay top dollar for a company when it’s obvious the owner is burned out.
+The first thing to understand is that if your business can’t run without you, any buyer will want you to keep working for the company after the sale.
+Chances are you are exhausted, and that’s the last thing you want to do.
+But a buyer will not pay top dollar for a company when it’s obvious the owner is burned out.
 They will wonder why they should buy it at all since it took the life out of you.
 No one wants to take over your problem child.
-It will be clear to a prospective buyer that you don’t have a solid system or management team and that represents a risk to them.
+It will be clear to a prospective buyer that you don’t have a solid system or management team, and that represents a risk to them.